bilalmuhammada/Computer-Pointer-Controller/README.md

  ![ ](image/Capture4.PNG)

 ## Results
-* First of all, after decreasing prescison, accuracy of the model decreases
-* As we see that GPA excutes more frames than the different hardwares, that goes the excution units and isntruction sets which is compatible and optmized with FP16
-* FPGA takes higher inference time because it works on each gate and programmed it to be compatible for this application
+As we see the above result, model with lower precision give us better inference time but yhey lose in accuracy.
+This happens because lower precision model uses less memory and they are less computationally expensive.
 ### Edge Cases
 If there is more than one face detected, it extracts only one face and do inference on it and ignoring other faces.